robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 2. Click on **Findings** in the left navigation.
 3. You should see the four medium severity findings as shown below:
     ![Inspector Findings](../images/03-inspector-findings.png)
-    * If you have run multiple Inspector scans outside of this workshop you can filter down the findings results by using the **GuardDuty Finding ID** you copied earlier.
+    * If you have run multiple Inspector scans outside of this workshop you can filter down the findings by using the **GuardDuty Finding ID** (as shown above) you copied earlier.
 The Inspector template that was used for the scan includes this ID in the name.

+    > Which Inspector [rule packages](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) were used for this scan?
 3. FIndings | Filter | Four | CVE Package | Best Practices Package
 3. Evaluate each finding to determine if the instance is configured to support password authentication over SSH
   * Write down the instance ID of the compromised instance.
 You will use this later

-Now we’ve determined that the instance is more susceptible to a brute force SSH attack.
+Now we’ve determined that the instance is more susceptible to a SSH brute force attack.
 Let’s look at the CloudWatch logs and create a metric to see if there are any successful attempts.

 7. Go to the CloudWatch logs
 8. Choose Logs in the navigation pane, click on the log group “/threat-detection-wksp/var/log/secure”